ggk570/telegram-remote-control/README.md

 # telegram-remote-control
-A sample python program to control a linux or windows machine remotely using telegram bot
+A python program to control a linux or windows machine remotely using telegram bot

 **Features:**
 - Upload files to remote host